theJian/fit/README.md

 Requirements
 ---

-- vim 8 or above
+- nvim 0.4 or above

 Usage
 ---